How Pet Therapy Volunteers Benefit Patients (video)

 Other studies found that animal therapy can reduce the need for medication, decrease pain levels, lower anxiety, promote the release of mood-enhancing hormones and reduce feelings of loneliness.
 The visits can help speed healing, which may mean patients can go home sooner.

-Before they interact with patients, all therapy dogs at Scripps complete a rigorous evaluation to ensure they’re a good fit for the job.
+Before they interact with patients, all therapy dogs at Scripps must complete a rigorous evaluation to ensure they’re a good fit for the job.

 “They need to be friendly and outgoing, but still well-behaved and obedient because they’re put under a lot of different stresses and circumstances,” says Sandman.
 “They’re around a lot of moving objects like gurneys and wheelchairs, and in and out of elevators.
 We need to make sure they are comfortable in the hospital environment.”